rbowsley/lamplighthelp/source/24-3-0_Expense_Module-_Finance_Management.markdown

 # 24.3.0 Expense Module: Finance Management

 > You can access an overview of all costs that you have entered for your {{activity}} records in the 'Finance management' section.
-This is also where you can marked them as authorised and subsequently paid
+This is also where you can mark them as authorised and subsequently paid